 Not normally set by user.
 ESMF auto-generates subroutine interfaces for a wide variety of data arrays of different ranks, shapes, and types.
-If no data of rank greater than 4D will be used, setting this variable to any value will prevent ESMF from generating interfaces for 5D to 7D arrays.
-This will shrink the amount of autogenerated code.
+Setting this variable to TRUE instructs ESMF to not generating interfaces for 5D, 6D, and 7D arrays.
+This shrinks the amount of autogenerated code as well as the number of overloaded interfaces.

-ESMF\BOPT Possible value: g, O (default)
+ESMF\BOPT Possible value: g, 0 (default)